Fundamentals of NFTs in art and collectibles

 Blockchain technology and authentication

-Technology blockchain It acts as a public and immutable registry where the data of each NFT is stored, guaranteeing transparency and security.
+The technology blockchain it acts as a public and immutable record where the data of each NFT is stored, guaranteeing transparency and security.

-Smart contracts automate transactions and associated rights, facilitating the purchase, sale, and resale of works without intermediaries.
+Through smart contracts, transactions and associated rights are automated, facilitating the purchase, sale and resale of works without intermediaries.

-This system protects the creator's originality and intellectual property, allowing the NFT's history to be accessible and verifiable to everyone.
+This system protects the originality and intellectual property of the creator, allowing the NFT history to be accessible and verifiable for everyone.

 Impact of NFTs on artists and the market

-Furthermore, the impact on the art market is profound, allowing creators to receive fair income and build close relationships with their collectors.
-This new digital economy opens up unprecedented opportunities for innovation and growth in the sector.
+Furthermore, the impact on the art market is profound, allowing creators to receive fair income and create close relationships with their collectors.
+This new digital economy opens up unprecedented opportunities to innovate and grow in the sector.

-On the other hand, the incorporation of key technologies such as smart contracts is changing the dynamics of buying and selling and the management of intellectual property rights, providing security and transparency for all parties.
+On the other hand, the incorporation of key technologies such as smart contracts is changing the dynamics of sales and the management of intellectual property rights, providing security and transparency to all parties.

 Direct monetization for digital creators

-NFTs allow digital creators to sell their works directly to collectors, eliminating intermediaries and increasing their profits.
-This direct sale improves the artists' profitability and visibility.
+NFTs allow digital creators to directly sell their works to collectors, eliminating intermediaries and increasing their profits.
+This direct sale improves the profitability and visibility of artists.

-This gives artists complete control over their pieces, from creation to distribution, driving a fairer and more efficient business model in the digital art economy.
+Thus, artists have full control over their pieces, from creation to distribution, which drives a fairer and more efficient business model in the digital art economy.

-Platforms like OpenSea and Foundation have become global marketplaces where artists can showcase and market their NFTs in a simple, secure, and open way.
+Platforms like OpenSea and Foundation have become global markets where artists exhibit and market their NFTs in a simple, secure and open way.

-Smart contracts automate transactions and establish clear terms for rights and payments, providing transparency and trust for buyers and sellers.
+Smart contracts automate transactions and establish clear conditions on rights and payments, providing transparency and trust to buyers and sellers.

-This allows artists to receive royalties on future sales, ensuring recurring income and greater financial stability.
+This allows artists to receive royalties for future sales, ensuring recurring income and greater economic stability.

-This system fosters a more equitable model where artists continue to benefit from the success and appreciation of their works over time.
+This system fosters a fairer model where artists continue to benefit from the success and appreciation of their works over time.

 Furthermore, this dynamic encourages continuous production, creating a sustainable ecosystem aligned with the interests of creators and collectors.